Office of City Manager

 Executive Team Members

-The Office of City Manager operates with a Deputy City Manager, two Assistant City Managers, one Assistant to the City Manager, a City Secretary department, and a City Attorney.
+The Office of City Manager operates with a Deputy City Manager, two Assistant City Managers, one Assistant to the City Manager, a Development Customer Service Coordinator, an Office of Public Communications, a City Secretary department, and a City Attorney.

 Jared Miller, City Manager

 Jared Miller is the City of Amarillo’s City Manager.
 As such, he acts as the Chief Administrative

 Officer of the local government and oversees daily operations without political interference.